acdh-oeaw/acdh-dashboard-api/README.md

 ## Usage

+Issue a GET request to the location you deployed the service into.

 * required parameters:
     * `login` Redmine login (depending on the user account rights you can get different results)
     * `password` Redmine password